• 0

 Gooseberries are a wonderful soft fruit bush for any sized garden whether big or small.
 Gooseberry bushes over time will start to lose their vigour which is why pruning them each year is essential.
 It may look daunting but I'm going to show you how to easily prune your gooseberry bushes in a snip!

-Updated 2023: Gooseberries really are a fuss-free fruiting shrub that are great for beginner gardeners.
+Gooseberries are a fuss-free fruiting shrub that are a great fruit bush for beginner gardeners.
 Suitable for container gardens, small gardens, big gardens or allotment patches.
 They are a brilliant addition to the edible garden.
 Gooseberries, however, have a crisis of conscience with gardeners.

 Given their rugged, thorny appearance, many people are either discouraged from growing them or fail to prune them properly.
 Trust me when I say there is nothing to fear, and a good pair of gardening gloves will prevent any issues with those thorns!